nhs-r-community/NHSRwaitinglist/README.md

-{NHSRwaitinglist} is an R package implementing the waiting list management approach described in the paper [Understanding Waiting Lists Pressures](https://www.medrxiv.org/content/10.1101/2022.08.23.22279117v1) by Fong et al. The methodology is presented by Neil Walton, Professor in Operations Management at Durham University Business School.
+{NHSRwaitinglist} is an R package implementing the waiting list management approach described in the paper [Understanding Waiting Lists Pressures](https://www.medrxiv.org/content/10.1101/2022.08.23.22279117v1) by Fong et al (2022).
+The methodology is presented by Neil Walton, Professor in Operations Management at Durham University Business School.
 The package is being contributed to by members of the [NHS-R Community](https://nhsrcommunity.com/), with the aim of making it simpler for NHS analysts to adopt these methods for the analysis of their own waiting lists.